guettli/git-tips/README.md

 I add that directory to `$PATH` so the scripts are available everywhere.

 Most of them use the [Bash Strict Mode](https://github.com/guettli/bash-strict-mode).

+To generate HTML slides from this README into the `slides/` directory, run `task slides`.

+## Git Hosting Providers

+GitHub is very popular, but it is no the only Git hosting provider.

+For example, Git itself does not know about pull requests (PRs).
+That concept was added by platforms like GitHub, GitLab, and Codeberg.

+Different platforms use different names for nearly the same thing:

+- GitHub: pull request (PR)
+- Codeberg: pull request (PR)
+- GitLab: merge request (MR)
+- Gerrit/Google: changelist (CL)

+I use "pull request" as the generic term here, even if a platform uses a different name.

 ## One directory per PR